upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

             fromFieldPath: Required
 ```

-In the example above, making this a required patch means the `oidcProvider` resource will not render unless the composite is tested with a live ProviderConfig in a fully configured controlplane.
+In the example above, making this a required patch means the `oidcProvider` resource won't render unless the composite is tested with a live ProviderConfig in a fully configured controlplane.
 This impacts how you would go about validating and testing the composite output prior to publishing it in a configuration package.

 {{< hint "note" >}}
 You configure whether a field is required in an XRD, not the composition